paullouisageneau/libdatachannel/README.md

 Optional dependencies:
 - libnice: https://nice.freedesktop.org/ (only if selected as ICE backend instead of libjuice)
-- libSRTP: https://github.com/cisco/libsrtp (only necessary for media transport)
+- libSRTP: https://github.com/cisco/libsrtp (only necessary for supporting media transport)

 ## Building